MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

 ## Packages used

-Note that Webpack or other Bundlers are not used here.
+Note that no bundlers like Webpack or Babel needed.
+Just TypeScript.

 - Typescript
     - [typescriptlang.org](https://www.typescriptlang.org/)